-Personal loans are the fastest-growing type of consumer debt, according to Experian, and perhaps you’ve considered applying.
-Personal loans can be an effective way to consolidate your other debt, pay for an unplanned expense or make a large purchase.
+Personal loans are the fastest-growing type of consumer debt — perhaps you’ve even considered applying.
+Personal loans can be an effective way to consolidate debt, pay unexpected home repairs or make a large purchase.
 But is a personal loan for you?

-Before you sign on the dotted line make sure the loan and it’s terms are right for you.
+There are several different types of personal loans to consider depending on your situation.
+So, before you sign on the dotted line, make sure the personal loan and its terms are right for you.

 1. Unsecured loans